-- Respite services are intended to give a break to people who take care of someone else. - To provide respite services more consistently across the State, a tool is being created that will be used by all regional centers to figure out an individual and family's need for respite services. - This tool also will be used to figure out how much day care and personal assistance an individual may need.
-These services are being added because they are similar to respite, although they have different purposes. - A single tool used consistently across the State will make it easier for individuals and families to provide information, and understand the amount of their services. - A draft version of the tool will be provided for the public to comment about in early 2025. - The tool and instructions for how to use it should be finalized by June 30, 2025 so regional centers can be trained to use it beginning January 1, 2026.
+- Respite services are intended to give a break to people who take care of someone else. - To provide respite services more consistently across the State, a tool is being created that will be used by all regional centers to figure out an individual and family's need for respite services. - The Department first planned to use the tool to also figure out how much day care and personal assistance an individual may need.
+That plan has changed.
+The tool will be used just for respite services. - This single tool used the same way by all regional centers will help people with similar needs get a similar number of respite hours, no matter where they live in California. - The new tool will make it easier for individuals and families to provide information, and understand the amount of their services. - A draft version of the tool will be provided for the public to comment in July 2025. - The tool and instructions for how to use it should be finalized in Fall 2025 so regional centers can be trained to use it beginning January 1, 2026.